Title: The Flight of the Silvers

 The way Hannah is depicted is of particular concern.
 The size of her breasts comes up A LOT.
 It tends to come up in people’s first impressions of her.
 It’s probably been a major influence on her character’s eager sexuality.
 Evan seems incapable of speaking about her without referring to her big breasts in some derogatory way.
 Hannah’s chest get mentioned so often that it’s one of her defining characteristics.
 David is a genius, Zack is snarky, Amanda is uptight, and Hannah has big breasts.

 Her breasts are a personal issue for her as well.
 She ranges from being annoyed or angry when they attract unwanted attention, to wondering why they aren’t getting more attention, or explicitly using them to get attention.

 She even brings her breasts up as a topic of conversation when she’s alone with two of the male characters, and is pleased when one of them mentions that her sister Amanda is almost flat-chested.
 A little later, she considers mentioning her breasts again, just so she can enjoy the positive attention.
-And she has a personality to match – she’s ditzy (when she arrived in the alternative San Diego she thought she was in Canada), promiscuous, and flirtatious.
+And she has a personality to match this stereotypical idea of female beauty – she’s ditzy, promiscuous, and flirtatious.